chihyeh/Paper-Writing/README.md

 <ul>
 <li>For analysis
 <ul>
-<li>We use the <strong>MEDIAN BIN</strong> from signal, and fix at that bin <strong>RIGHT SIDE</strong> to be the central, and change the width to plot the ROC curves</li>
+<li>We use the <strong>MEDIAN BIN</strong> from signal, and fix at that bin <strong>RIGHT SIDE</strong> to be the central value, and change the width to plot the ROC curves</li>
-<li>We choose <strong>Cluster</strong> to do the analysis and the histograms also.</li>
+<li>We choose <strong>Cluster</strong> to do the analysis as before mention.</li>
 </ul>
 </li>
 </ul>

 For summary:
 <ol>
-<li>We can find that in mass soft drop at beta=0 can separate signal and background perfectly up to center-of-mass at 20TeV in the smallest detector cell size.
-Upper to that, both of tt and ww can't be distinguished by smallest detector cell size.</li>
+<li>We can conclude that in soft drop method, beta=0 can separate signal and background perfectly up to center-of-mass at 20TeV in the smallest detector cell size.
+Bigger than that, both of tt and ww can't be distinguished from background by smallest detector cell size perfectly.</li>
-<li>or beta=2, there is no improvement in all center-of-mass energies when detector cell size is smallest.</li>
+<li>In beta=2, there is no improvement in all center-of-mass energies when detector cell size is smallest.</li>
 </ol>

 =============================================